PrakashAdhikari08/user-service/README.md

 once clone, build and get all the dependencies.
 **Java version used is 11.

-**
-For local this can be run using docker and also locally with maven: for local set active profiles to local in intelliJ.
+For local this can be run using docker and also locally with maven: for local set active profiles to local in intelliJ Also, this profile can be setup in resources in src/main/java/resources application.properties file. its value should be either** docker/local**

 for docker, set active profiles to docker. and stay on root directory and run: